chmouel/kss/README.md

 A simple tool to show the current status of a pod and its associated `containers` and `initContainers`.

 This was developed out of frustration with `kubectl get pod` not showing much and `kubectl describe pod` showing way too much in a cryptic way.
 Debugging failed pods with a lot of `initContainers` and `sideCars` usually was done with `kubectl get pod -o yaml |less` with a lot of going up and down over a pager to figure out what's going on and a bunch of swearing 🔞.
-All those techniques for introspection and debugging are still useful and **KSS** is not planning to fully replace them but now thanks to it you can see quickly what happen and what fails and get your saninty back 😅.
+All those techniques for introspection and debugging are still useful and **KSS** is not planning to fully replace them but now thanks to it you can see quickly what happen and what fails and get your sanity back 😅.

 ## Usage